iterorganization/IMAS-Python/docs/source/lazy_loading.rst

     -   Copying lazy-loaded IDSs (through :external:py:func:`copy.deepcopy`) is not implemented.

-2.  imas-python **assumes** that the underlying data entry is not modified.
+2. IMAS-Python **assumes** that the underlying data entry is not modified.

     When you (or another user) overwrite or add data to the same data entry, you may end up with a mix of old and new data in the lazy loaded IDS.